flatzo/anti-frogger/readme.txt

    Each frog reaching the top will decrease your life gauge (top left).
    When your life gauge is entirely empty, a game over screen will appear (
      sweep your finger on the screen to begin anew) You must generate traffic on the road to squish all the frogs.

-   Victory:
+You win when the timer reach 0 and you are still alive.

 Controls:
-   The game is playable in landscape mode

-   sweep : touch down with your finger and move it on the screen, maintaining
+   Sweep : touch down with your finger and move it on the screen, maintaining
       contact along the way.
-Touching the cars on the left and dragging them at various speed will fling them on the road, to your benefit Touch down:
+Touching the cars on the left and dragging them at various speed will fling them on the road, to your benefit.
+   Touch down:
       Simply press certain objects on the screen (Barrels will react like a vehicule, but will explode when pressed.)